Car towing weight limits - explained:

 Each Go-Pods leaves our Portuguese factory weighing 490Kg.
 This is the official MiRO which forms part of the Type Approval Certification for this caravan.

 On reaching our UK workshops, we upgrade Go-Pods to British style electrics and add certain other parts, thus increasing the weight to what's known as the Actual Mass and this is the ‘on the road’ weight, not including any accessories that you have added.
+No allowance for any water that you may add to the toilet is included either.

 This figure has changed over the years, due to constant improvements to the Go-Pods spec.
 Please refer to the model pages for the latest figures.